Top 7 tips for observing the sun safely

-We all know you should never look at the sun directly.
-Doing so can permanently damage your eyes, even causing blindness.
-But Solar Cycle 25 has now begun, and there are going to be an increasing number of spots on the sun worth seeing.
-Plus there are solar eclipses happening – perhaps near you – every year.
-Look below for tips on safe solar viewing.
+You learned long ago you should never look at the sun directly.
+Gazing sunward without eye protection can permanently damage your eyes, even causing blindness.
+But Solar Cycle 25 is ramping up, and there are going to be an increasing number of spots on the sun in the coming years.
+Plus we’ve got a solar eclipse coming up on June 10, 2021.
+Look below for tips on observing the sun safely.

 Bottom line: Solar Cycle 25 has begun, and there are an increasing number of spots on the sun.
 Plus a solar eclipse might happen in your area.
 Safe solar eclipse viewing techniques, tips and links here.